8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 }
 ```

-### Component template
+### Vue component template

 Last but not least, we have our component `\<template\>`.
 There are 1000's of great tutorials out there on how to build beautiful UIs. **This is not one of those tutorials**.

 The following template meets the minimum spec of a group chat app.
-It's really up to you to go in and make this thing beauriful.
-That said, let's quickly walk through the key markup that we've implimented here.
+It's really up to you to go in and make this thing beautiful.
+That said, let's quickly walk through the key markup that we've implemented here.
 As always, please read the in-line code comments.

 ```html
 <template>